Skip to main content

 Best Childcare Software for Missouri Centers

-Last updated: March 21, 2026
+Last updated: April 16, 2026

 TLDR

 Missouri has approximately 1,700 licensed childcare centers as of 2024, regulated by the Department of Elementary and Secondary Education under 5 CSR 25-500.
-Centers billing the Missouri Child Care Subsidy through the Family Support Division need per-child attendance records for each billing period — a standard that parent-communication apps are not designed to produce.
+Centers billing the Missouri Child Care Subsidy through the Family Support Division need per-child attendance records for each billing period: a standard that parent-communication apps are not designed to produce.

-The Missouri childcare licensing landscape
+Missouri childcare licensing overview

 Missouri has approximately 1,700 licensed childcare establishments as of 2024, split between the Kansas City and St. Louis metros, with Springfield and Columbia as the major regional markets.
-The Department of Elementary and Secondary Education (DESE) licenses centers under 5 CSR 25-500 — a regulatory framework that covers staffing ratios, physical environment, staff qualifications, and recordkeeping.
+The Department of Elementary and Secondary Education (DESE) licenses centers under 5 CSR 25-500: a regulatory framework that covers staffing ratios, physical environment, staff qualifications, and recordkeeping.

 Staff-to-child ratios and what they mean for software